naynasa/is1500-lab2/Projekt/description.md

 the display is monochrome - each pixel is either 0 or 1

 our chipkit talks to the OLED display on the  basic i/o shield via SPI (SERIAL PERIPHERAL INTERFACE)

+## data flow organization (ideas along the way)
+snake_main is responsible for changing the frame_buffer in such a way that it represents the game being played - e.g. placing apples, growing the snake etc. (the game logic)
+-the screen is divided into a grid of x,y values with 0,0 being at the bottom left

+snake_init is responsible for initializing everything we need to play the game (timers, ports, buttons etc.) as well as what we need to talk to the display

+display_interface is responsible for writing the frame_buffer to the screen

+each frame all the pixels are redrawn